SovnSkyrim/QWEST/README.md

 This list is aimed towards very low end PCs, but that doesn't mean ENB isn't an option.

 I recommend anyone with a 2GB card to skip this step and test in game, then check afterwards for what's following, ENB is the biggest performance hit in modding (if you don't go nuts with textures which I didn't).
-For the lucky ones with more than 2GB of VRAM but still low end, I really recommend [The Truth](https://www.nexusmods.com/skyrimspecialedition/mods/9162) which is the best enb in my opinion for how little it impacts FPS.
+For the lucky ones with more than 2GB of VRAM but still low end, we have a tweaked [Zangdar's Rudy Cathedral](https://www.nexusmods.com/skyrimspecialedition/mods/39113) specifically made for the list.
 There is also another option which is ReShade, it's even less heavy but does less, instructions on this option are below The Truth ENB's installation instructions.

-To install The Truth ENB, follow these:
-- Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and copy `d3d11.dll` and `d3dcompiler_46e.dll` to your game folder.
-- Download The Truth ENB from [here](https://www.nexusmods.com/skyrimspecialedition/mods/9162) and copy the contents of the .rar to your game folder.
-**Note : Please check that vsync is set to disable in enblocal.ini otherwise you will be stuck compiling shaders**
+To install Zangdar's Rudy Cathedral, navigate to `Your Installation Folder\ENB Presets`([here](http://prntscr.com/10e2nl4)) and simply drag and drop the contents of either the performance one or the higher end one to your Skyrim SE Directory (where the game .exe is).
+[Those](http://prntscr.com/10e2odv).
+On 2GB Cards, the average fps is 30 with the Low End Preset and Medium Bethini Preset, it is also very dependent on your PC, I do not recommend ENBs if your PC has an AMD GPU.

 Now Let's talk about the ReShade option.
 ReShade is simpler than ENBs, they generally focus on color correction but if rightly used, they can enhance the game graphics nicely with even lower fps loss, couple that with a SKyrim set on Low and even the weaker gpus can experience more than vanilla Skyrim lighting.